 4. Post on social media to spread awareness of Women’s History Month.

 An easy way to celebrate is to share articles, infographics, inspiring quotes, videos, and other women-centric content on your social media.
-We’ve curated a great collection of shareables over on our Facebook page.
+We’ve curated a great collection of shareable content over on our Facebook and Instagram accounts.

 5. Support a women’s nonprofit.

 If you really want to make a measurable difference this Women’s History Month, support a charity that works with women and girls in need.
-Of course we have to toot our own horn here and say that Soroptimist / LiveYourDream.org is helping tens of thousands of women and girls across the globe achieve economic empowerment through education.
+Soroptimist / LiveYourDream.org is helping tens of thousands of women and girls across the globe achieve economic empowerment through education.
 Your gift can help us create more positive change!

 But there are tons of other great nonprofits, big and small, working to empower women and move the needle on gender equality.
 And all of them could use every little bit of help.
 When enough people pitch in, a pinch of generosity compounds into a mountain of progress!